 5. Almost boiling water

-8. Safety Goggles
+8. Safety goggles and gloves

-1. Put on your safety goggles!
+1. Put on your safety goggles and gloves!

 2. Heat a kettle or pot of water until it is almost boiling.